git314/xpmq/README.md

 1. CLI first
 2. Armadillo C++ with links to OpenBLAS
-3. Build for large data
+3. Built for large data
 4. Tested on M5 data
 5. Computationally cheap
 6. Model independent